krischer/LASIF/doc/tutorial/08_a_new_iteration.rst

     The file shown here has already been adjusted for the tutorial example.
-    For the tutorial we will run a simulation on 4 cores (should be suitable for your Desktop PC/Laptop) for 2000 timesteps with a time delta of 0.3 seconds.
-Please make sure to also adjust the file.
+    For the tutorial we will run a simulation on 4 cores (should be suitable for your desktop PC/laptop) for 2000 timesteps with a time delta of 0.3 seconds.
+Please make sure to also adjust the file accordingly.
 The following parameters are essential in almost all cases (shown here with the values for the tutorial):